Splynter-Security/Threat-Modeling-GitBook/architecture-layer/identification.md

 They are also useful as brainstorming tools to identify more threats.

 ### Architectural Threats
-Since threat modeling in practice is mostly applied at the system layer, most concrete threat definitions focus mostly on that layer.
+Since threat modeling in practice is mostly applied at the implementation layer, most concrete threat definitions focus mostly on that layer.
 This leads to the important question: what is an architectural threat?
 A clear definition of architectural threats is vital to continue.

-First a couple of examples of architectural threats (from capec.mitre.org):
+First a couple of examples of architectural attack patterns, a generic form of a threat (from capec.mitre.org):
 * Adversary in the Middle (AiTM)
 * Exploitation of Trusted Identifiers
 * Software Integrity Attack

 It is evident that these kinds of threats are very abstract and do not describe any technology or even pre-existing assumptions of how a component should function.

-An architectural threat is...
-**INSERT DEFINITION OF ARCHITECTURAL THREAT**
+Thus, an architectural threat is a kind of potential danger to the system in how the system was designed and **INSERT DEFINITION OF ARCHITECTURAL THREAT**

 ## Brainstorming